 50 FIRST DATES has a strong emotional pull and is often very funny.
 The ending would be affirming to Christian or non-Christian audiences.
 Sadly, the rampant language and constant discussions of sex put a significant damper on this otherwise entertaining, satisfying movie.

+50 FIRST DATES stars Adam Sandler as Henry Roth, who lives in Hawaii and seduces vacationers in a serial pattern, sleeping with them before they go home, then moving onto the next one.
+Once he meets Lucy Whitmore, played by Drew Barrymore, however, his cavalier attitude toward sex and women changes, and he becomes a new person.
+His relationship with Lucy is not simple, however, because she has a rare affliction that causes her to forget each day’s events after sleeping, so she never remembers meeting or seeing him.
+Although the movie has plenty of slapstick elements reminiscent of other Sandler movies, the relationship between this couple is surprisingly sweet, and Henry’s transformation from playboy to earnest caregiver is heartening, with an adept, sensitive performance from Sandler.
 Regrettably, however, this movie has casual attitudes toward premarital sex.
 There is an abundance of sexual innuendo and discussion, and some characters seem to always be scrambling to find new bedmates – a very negative to be sending young people.
 50 FIRST DATES has a warm, strong heart with some redemptive elements and is often very funny, but is marred by frequent foul language and sexual elements.